Mako (actor): Literature

+Honors

+Mako received a star on the Hollywood Walk of Fame for his contributions to motion picture, on January 2, 1994, at 7095 Hollywood Blvd.

 Personal life

 Mako was married to actress Shizuko Hoshi, with whom he had two daughters (both of whom are actresses) and three grandchildren.

 Death

-Mako died in Somis, California, on July 21, 2006, at the age of 72, from esophageal cancer.
+Iwamatsu died in Somis, California, on July 21, 2006, aged 72, from esophageal cancer.
 Prior to his death, he had completed voice work for TMNT as the voice of Splinter, with the film being dedicated to him.

 The Avatar: The Last Airbender season-two episode "The Tales of Ba Sing Se" is dedicated to Mako.
 In the sequel series The Legend of Korra, main cast member Mako (voiced by David Faustino) is named after him.

-After Mako's death, Greg Baldwin replaced him as Aku in Samurai Jack and Iroh in Avatar: The Last Airbender and The Legend of Korra.
+After Iwamatsu's death, Greg Baldwin replaced him as Aku in Samurai Jack and Iroh in Avatar: The Last Airbender and The Legend of Korra.